Identify District Technology Growth Plans - Verizon Innovative Learning Schools

 10. Outsource technology preparation and repair: School districts have made the move from internal site-based device preparation and repairs by their own technicians to outsourcing the work.
 They acquire service plans that cover device provisioning, the staging of devices, and delivery of devices to schools (white glove service), or that cover repairs of the device past the warranty period via device protection plans.
 They take time to compare prices and service-level agreements from the manufacturer and third-party providers resulting in as much as 30 percent savings of service costs.
 By “hiring out” the large work, district technical staff can concentrate on working with schools and end users to keep the technology support system running.

-14. Migrate to interoperability standards: School districts will be able to optimize their systems by ensuring they can communicate with each other.
-This is called data interoperability.
+14. Migrate to interoperability standards: School districts can optimize their systems by ensuring they can communicate with each other through data interoperability.
 It allows for secure and controlled exchanges of data between all applications.
-By adopting the data interoperability standards, you can eliminate data silos, further secure your student data, and make sure that your teachers are able to access all the student data they need from multiple sources.
+By adopting data interoperability standards, districts can create efficient data transfers, ensure data integrity, eliminate data silos, further secure student data, and make sure that teachers are able to access all the student data they need from multiple sources.
 Check out Project Unicorn for further information.

 15. Increase cybersecurity efforts: A district’s investment in cybersecurity efforts is an investment in risk mitigation and lowers the chances of falling prey to attacks.
 Moving to single sign-on (SSO) or multi-factor authentication, implementing password management tools, transitioning to passphrases, and teaching staff how to recognize phishing attempts are all things districts are doing to keep their district’s data secure.
 For further information go to CoSN’s Cybersecurity page.

 We recommend soliciting and receiving feedback from many sources both inside and outside your school district for these types of shifts.
-Learning about encountered problems and devised solutions from others who walk in similar shoes is a sustainability practice that can save you loads of time and money.
+Learning about encountered problems and devised solutions from others who walk in similar shoes is a sustainability practice that can save you time and money.
 Why repeat someone else’s mistakes?

 These transitions to different ways of doing business with the help of technology should be built into the sustainability plan, as they impact long-term budgets and preparation.
 The items from this list may impact the core of your school district’s technology plan and alter dependencies for other sustainable actions.
 Overall technology planning should encompass sustainability planning with the question: What is the plan to sustain this technology?